unoplatform/uno.extensions/doc/Overview/Mvux/States.md

 ![A video that demonstrates the effect of the recent updates applied to the slider-app](Assets/SliderApp-2.gif)

-The source-code for the sample app can be found [here](https://github.com/unoplatform/Uno.Samples/tree/master/UI/MvuxHowTos/SliderApp).
+The source code for the sample app can be found [here](https://github.com/unoplatform/Uno.Samples/tree/master/UI/MvuxHowTos/SliderApp).

 > [!TIP]
 > Although it's important to use the `CancellationToken` to enable cancellation of Commands while they're being executed, this parameter is not mandatory, and Commands will work regardless.